alexiscolin/hepic-int/README.md

 <p>&nbsp;</p>

 # Hepic
-🥇 hepic repo to host files about integration and VueJS app.
+🥇 hepic repo to host files about integration files.

 ## Installation

-this project is spread between `int` and `app` folder. `int` folder covers integration files about first MVP commit whereas `app` folder covers vueJS app.
+this project sources are located inside the `int` folder. `int` folder covers integration files about first MVP commit.

 ### INT
 **INT** contains two differents folders, `src` is used to create a `build` folder through gulp process. `Build` is the one you need to interest in if you want to download executable files. **Download this folder and open the index.html in your browser to start using the MVP in pre-production**.